Marijuana Legalization and Decriminalization Overview

 Medical Marijuana Legalization

 Marijuana has been used for centuries for medicinal purposes.
-Since 1996 when California started the trend, almost half of the states and DC have legalized medical marijuana.
+Since 1996 when California started the trend, more than half of the states and DC have legalized medical marijuana.
 Typically, there are limits placed on the number of ounces of marijuana and marijuana plants that can be owned.
 A few states, including Connecticut and Massachusetts, have a 30-day or 60-day supply limit, which can vary by patient.

 Washington legalized marijuana for medical purposes in 1998, before legalizing recreational marijuana.
 The statute clearly spells out the compassionate intent behind medical marijuana legalization and states the limited medical purpose of the law: